Fourier multipliers on graded Lie groups: Introduction

+As in the latter papers \cite{ruzhansky+wirth, ruzhansky+wirth1,fischerJFA2020}, our hypotheses are expressed using difference operators.
+The methods of proof rely on the Calder\'on-Zygmund theory adapted to the setting of spaces of homogeneous type as in \cite{coifman+weiss}, see also \cite{riviere}.
+These methods are the classical approach for proving Fourier or spectral $L^p$-multiplier problems on nilpotent Lie groups.
+In the case of the Heisenberg group, our conditions recover and generalise the results in \cite{dM+M} when using the explicit description of the difference operators from \cite[Section 6]{FR-monograph}.

+Multiplier theorems and other results on nilpotent Lie groups have a wealth of applications, see \cite{rothschild+stein} for seminal results and motivation on analysis on nilpotent Lie groups, and \cite{Taylor84} for the case of the Heisenberg group.
+Our Mihlin-H\"ormander result was already used in \cite{cardona+ruzhansky} and may lead to further advances in understanding Besov spaces and their applications.

+In this paper, we will give the analogues of both Mihlin and H\"ormander-type conditions for the Mihlin-H\"ormander multiplier theorem.
+The former is given in terms of difference operators on the unitary dual $\Gh$ of the group $G$ which are analogues of derivatives with respect to dual variables in the case of $\Rn$.
+The latter is given in terms of Sobolev spaces on $\Gh$ that we will define and study in this paper.
+We will also see that Theorem \ref{thm_intro} under Mihlin-type conditions is implied by the H\"ormander-type condition of Theorem \ref{thm_main0}.
+The definitions of graded nilpotent Lie groups, homogeneous dimensions, dilations weights, Rockland operators, difference operators $\Delta^\alpha$, amongst others will be recalled in Section \ref{sec_preliminary}.

-We will give the analogue of the H\"ormander-type condition in Theorem \ref{thm_main}, after having defined and studied Sobolev spaces on $\Gh$.
-We can already give the analogue of the Mihlin-type condition (which, we will see, is implied by the H\"ormander-type condition of Theorem \ref{thm_main}): \begin{theorem} Let $G$ be a graded nilpotent Lie group.
-Let $\sigma=\{\sigma(\pi),\pi\in \Gh\}$ be a $\mu$-measurable field of operators in $L^2(\Gh)$.
-If there exist a positive Rockland operator $\cR$ such that for any $|\alpha|\leq N$ the following quantities are finite:
+\begin{theorem} Let $G$ be a graded nilpotent Lie group with homogeneous dimension $Q$.
+Let $\sigma=\{\sigma(\pi),\pi\in \Gh\}$ be a measurable field of operators in $L^\infty(\Gh)$.
+We assume that there exist a positive Rockland operator $\cR$ and an integer $N>Q/2$ divisible by the dilation weights such that for all $|\alpha|\leq N$ the following quantities are finite: